ECTS

 Faculty of Science

-This course is designed to deepen in small groups the fundamental molecular and cellular processes seen in the BMC2 and BMC3 courses by approaching them through more concrete notions.
-The lessons will be based on real data (experimental results, scientific articles) to simply explain the main scientific approaches and to learn how to analyze and interpret the results (Example 1: show an interaction in cellulo by expression of tagged proteins in cell lines followed by immunoprecipitation and western-blot.
+The aim of this course is to take a more in-depth look at the fundamental molecular and cellular processes seen in BMC2 and BMC3, using more concrete concepts in small groups.
+Lessons will be based on real data (experimental results, scientific articles) to explain the main scientific approaches in simple terms, and to learn how to analyze and interpret results (Example 1: show an interaction in cellulo by expression of tagged proteins in cell lines followed by immunoprecipitation and western-blot.
 Example 2: principle of immunofluorescence, intracellular distribution of an antigen.
-Example 3: transcription and translation in vitro and study of interaction by GST-pull down).
-The practical exercises will illustrate some of these basic approaches: cell culture, construction of expression vectors, transfection, immunolabeling, fluorescence microscopy.
+Example 3: in vitro transcription and translation and GST-pull down interaction studies.)
+Practical exercises will illustrate some of these basic approaches: cell culture, expression vector construction, transfection, immunolabeling, fluorescence microscopy.

 Metabolic biochemistry